 Chauneice Davis is currently a student at Duke University School of Law.
 She received her B.A. in Psychology from Spelman College, graduating summa cum laude, Phi Beta Kappa.
 While attending Spelman she was the Director of the Spelman College Mock Trial Team, and a competing attorney and witness.
-In the summer of 2012 she interned at Paul, Weiss, Rifkind, Wharton, Garrison, experiencing work in many departments including litigation.
-Upon graduation from Duke Law, she plans to litigate but has yet to determine an area of practice.
-Along with her responsibilities as a co-founder/president of the Duke Litigators, Chauneice is also a member of the Duke Black Law Student's Association (BLSA), and has a strong interest in criminal defense.
+In the summer of 2013 she summered at Paul, Weiss, Rifkind, Wharton, & Garrison, experiencing work in various matters within the litigation department.
+She will be returning to Paul Weiss for her 2L summer in 2014.
+Upon graduation from Duke Law, she plans to litigate, but has yet to determine an area of practice, though she has a strong interest in criminal defense.
+Along with her responsibilities as a co-founder/president of the Duke Litigators, Chauneice is also a member of the Duke Moot Court Board, Duke Mock Trial Board, and the Duke Black Law Student's Association (BLSA).
 She hopes that through her membership with Duke Litigators and her involvement in Duke Law as a whole, she can find a career that will balance her love for the court room and her passion for the law.

 Sean W. Anderson is currently a student at Duke University School of Law.
 He received his B.A. in Philosophy with a focus on Metaphysics and Epistemology and his B.S. in Supply Chain Management from the University of Maryland, College Park.
 Having worked as a clerk for two firms in Maryland, he has witnessed both transactional and litigation aspects of the law.
 Through his involvement with Duke Litigators, he hopes to expand his knowledge of the litigation arena and to further pursue his desire to actively represent clients in court.
 In addition to his duties as treasurer of the Litigators, he is a researcher with the Duke Environmental Law Society's project with the North Carolina Solar Center.
 Academically, his interests include the intersection of the philosophy of mind and law as it pertains to memory and testimony, responsibility, and the underlying theoretical framework of action.